jameshfisher/jameshfisher.com/_posts/2020-10-05-how-does-the-nodejs-repl-safely-display-previews.md

 ---
-title: "How does the Node.js REPL display previews?"
+title: How does the Node.js REPL display previews?
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 When typing in the `node` repl,